vikasontech/web/posts/spring+kotlin+mongo+testcontainer/index.rst

 The test case is preety normal and same we write.
-There is nothing special we need to do for testcontainers.
+There is nothing special we need to do for testcontainers here.

 **Run Test**

-`Note: please ensure that the docker is running on your machine`
+Before run local test do ensure that the docker is running on your machine.